Post-mortem examinations

 Who organises and pays for the transport of the deceased to and from the post-mortem?

-You are not obliged to retain the services of the funeral director appointed by the Coroner to transport the body of the deceased and may appoint a funeral director of your choice to organise the funeral.
+You are not obliged to retain the services of the funeral director appointed by the Coroner to transport the body of the deceased and may appoint a funeral director of your choice to collect from the mortuary and organise the funeral.
+You may wish to clarify with the funeral directors as to whether costs may be incurred for the collection before instructing them.

 Do I have to accept the result of a post-mortem?